[Estimated reading time: 2 minutes, 49 seconds - read while you wait for your train home]

 For example, you may find very competitive mortgage rates are available for property, particularly if the property is in a mainstream market like the UK.

-If you would like to know more about offshore private banking download our free guide, or contact us for comprehensive financial planning advice - including a discussion of your banking options - today.
+Download our free guide if you'd like to know more about offshore banking and how high-performance execs build on their £1 million+ portfolios, or contact us for comprehensive financial planning advice and a discussion of your banking options.